boldbi/bold-bi-docs/docs/faq/how-to-hide-sample-dashboards-option-in-bold-bi-application.md

 ---
 # How to hide sample dashboards option in Bold BI application

-Sample dashboards option is available in the `Create Dashboard` section, which is used to add sample dashboards to the site.
+The option for sample dashboards is available in the `Create Dashboard` section, allowing users to add sample dashboards to the site.

 ![Sample Dashboard Option](/static/assets/faq/images/sample-dashboard-option.png)